 If your company wishes to skirt this issue - consider the benefits of smart desk management.
 Smart desk management is a desk booking system.
 Your employees can enter the software app and view the entire layout of their office floor plan.
 The floorplan will display the desks in the office, the free desks, and the booked ones.
 If they wish to book a desk, they can see who has booked each reserved desk and sit with their team or friend.

-Smart desk management is a user-friendly way to automate the desk assignment process and ensure your employees have complete freedom in how they choose to use your smart office.
+Smart desk management is a user-friendly way to automate the desk assignment process and ensure your employees have complete freedom in how they choose to use your smart office chair.

 In addition to smart desk management, you might consider investing in a conference room booking tool.
 When employees need the space to hold a meeting, they can easily view which days the meeting room is available and fit their meeting in at a convenient time.